Gloria Union

 is a tactical role-playing game for the PlayStation Portable, developed by Sting Entertainment and published by Atlus.
 It is a spinoff to Yggdra Union, and including Yggdra Unison and Blaze Union is the fourth installment in the Union subseries to Dept. Heaven.
 It was unveiled in Famitsu magazine in late March 2011 and released in June.
-A remastered version for mobile platforms and the Nintendo Switch was released on March 2021 in Japan.
+A remastered version for mobile platforms and the Nintendo Switch was released in March 2021 in Japan.

-Gloria Union does not take place in the world of Ancardia, and so its story connections to the other Union games and the Dept. Heaven series itself are unknown.

 Story

 Thousands of years ago, a great kingdom called Euforia flourished making use of a power source known as "Will".

 Through the centuries, Euforia developed many customs based on the use of Will, but when one day they realized that their civilization would soon come to an end, they poured all their Will into crystals in order to leave a record of their culture behind.
 After this, Euforia sank to the bottom of the ocean.

 In the present day, with the ocean now taking up over half of the world, the seas became populated with many pirates.
 Those pirates, hearing the legend of the crystals, began to search the ocean for clues to their whereabouts.

 Among those pirates was one young boy dreaming of greatness.